Implementing Active Ranking

 Theory vs practice.

 The variance-based approach made sense on paper.
 It was information-theoretically motivated, computationally efficient, and had a clear connection to the existing literature.
-But it failed in practice because it treated pairs as isolated statistical objects rather than as part of a ranking structure.
+But it failed in practice because it treated pairs as isolated statistical objects rather than as part of a unified ranking structure.
 The position-aware model succeeded because it grounded the selection process in the ranking it was trying to refine.

 Composability matters.